 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
 At St Giles these values are reinforced regularly and in the following ways:

 At St Giles, democracy is taken very seriously.
 Children are actively encouraged to have a voice and share their views and opinions regularly.
-Our active school parliament is one such example where every child has a voice to discuss key aspects of school life and changes which maybe introduced.
+Our new school council is one such example where every child has a voice to discuss key aspects of school life and changes which maybe introduced.

 Governors also talk to children to establish their views as a way of ensuring that school self-evaluation is robust and accurate, and therefore effective in moving the school forward.